qgis/QGIS-Documentation/docs/user_manual/managing_data_source/opening_data.rst

 Handling broken file paths
 ==========================

-When the file path to a data source is broken, QGIS opens a dialog :guilabel:`Handle Unavailable Layers`.
+When the file path to a data source is wrong, QGIS opens the :guilabel:`Handle Unavailable Layers` dialog.
-You can double-click into the :guilabel:`Datasource` field or click :guilabel:`Browse` to fix the path.
-It is possible to work with your project without this layer by clicking :guilabel:`Keep Unavailable Layers´.
-Another possibility is to
+You can double-click in the :guilabel:`Datasource` field or click :guilabel:`Browse` to fix the path.
+It is possible to continue working with your project with the broken path by clicking :guilabel:`Keep Unavailable Layers´ (your layer will then be broken).
+Another possibility is to |deleteSelected| :guilabel:`Remove Unavailable Layers`.
-|deleteSelected|:guilabel:`Remove Unavailable Layers`.
-As a last step, click :guilabel:`Apply changes`.
+As the last step, click :guilabel:`Apply changes`.

 When a layer path is fixed, QGIS auto-scans through all other broken paths and tries to auto-fix them when they are pointing to the same broken file path.